 Your job, as a hypnotherapist, is to help your clients find their own answers.
-So, why not replace your scripts with questions?
+Why not replace your scripts with questions?

 It's more important to come up with the right questions than it is to have all the answers!